Cost of Credit Disclosure - Mortgage Brokerage

 - the nature of any default charges in the agreement

 - for a mortgage loan, a statement of the conditions, if any, under which the borrower may make prepayments, and any charge for prepayments.
-For credit agreements other than mortgage loans, there are specific requirements under the Fair Trading Act Regulation
+For credit agreements other than mortgage loans, there are specific requirements under the Consumer Protection Act and/or associated Regulations.

 - the nature of, and the amount and timing of payments for any optional services the borrower purchases where payments are made to or through the credit grantor